LeandroSWR/InterviewTask/README.md

 Keeping in mind that this is an interview project I've decided to write all the code from scratch.

+I wanted to first get some code working especially for the player and the interactions, so that's what I did, just start with a basic white cube and make it move and be able to "interact" with other cubes.
+For the interaction I wanted to make it a bit more complex by checking for the closest interactable object in cases where the player might be in range of 2 interactables simultaneously.

 ## High Level Checklist

 - [ ] Player character capable of walking and interacting with the game world.